iobio/example-bamViewer/step3/README.md

 # Step 3
-In this step we'll create the visualization for our BAM viewer and visualize some test data
+In this step we'll create the visualization for our BAM viewer and visualize some test data.

 ### Add div to hold visualization
-At [line 47](https://github.com/iobio/example-bamViewer/blob/master/step2/app.step2.html#L47) add a div that we will later render the visualization into
+At [line 47](https://github.com/iobio/example-bamViewer/blob/master/step2/app.step2.html#L47), add a div that we will later render the visualization into.
 ```JavaScript
 <!-- Visualization -->
 <div id='viz' style="width:100%"></div>
 ```

 ### Define dimensions of visualization
-Add some dimension variables at the beginning of the script tag at [line 67](https://github.com/iobio/example-bamViewer/blob/master/step2/app.step2.html#L67)
+Add some dimension variables at the beginning of the script tag at [line 67](https://github.com/iobio/example-bamViewer/blob/master/step2/app.step2.html#L67).
 ```JavaScript
 // Defaults
 var webservice = 'services.iobio.io/samtools',